Corvus (constellation): Stars

 Delta Corvi, traditionally called Algorab, is a double star divisible in small amateur telescopes.
 The primary is a blue-white star of magnitude 2.9, around 87 light-years from Earth.
-An enigmatic star around 2.7 times as massive as the Sun, it is more luminous (65–70 times that of the Sun) than its should be for its surface temperature of 10,400 K, and hence is either a 3.2 million year-old very young pre-main sequence star that has not settled down to a stable main sequence life stage, or a 260-million-year-old star that has begun to exhaust its core hydrogen and expand, cool and shine more brightly as it moves away from the main sequence.
+An enigmatic star around 2.7 times as massive as the Sun, it is more luminous (65–70 times that of the Sun) than it should be for its surface temperature of 10,400 K, and hence is either a 3.2 million year-old very young pre-main sequence star that has not settled down to a stable main sequence life stage, or a 260-million-year-old star that has begun to exhaust its core hydrogen and expand, cool and shine more brightly as it moves away from the main sequence.
 Its spectral type is given as A0IV, corresponding with the latter scenario.
 Warm circumstellar dust—by definition part of its inner stellar system—has been detected around Delta Corvi A. Delta Corvi B is an orange dwarf star of magnitude 8.51 and spectral class K, also surrounded by circumstellar dust.
 A post T-tauri star, it is at least 650 AU distant from its brighter companion and takes at least 9400 years to complete an orbit.
 Delta Corvi's common name means "the raven".
 It is one of two stars marking the right wing.
 Located 4.5 degrees northeast of Delta Corvi is Struve 1669, a binary star that is divisible into two stars 5.4" apart by small amateur telescopes, 280 light-years from Earth.
 The pair, both white stars, are visible to the naked eye at magnitude 5.2; the primary is of magnitude 5.9 and the secondary is of magnitude 6.0.

 The raven's breast is marked by Beta Corvi (the proper name is Kraz), a star of magnitude 2.7 located 146 ± 1 light-years from Earth.
 Roughly 206 million years old and 3.7 ± 1 times as massive as the Sun, it has exhausted its core hydrogen and expanded and cooled to a surface temperature of around 5,100 K and is now a yellow bright giant star of spectral type G5II.
 It likely spent most of its existence as a blue-white main sequence star of spectral type B7V.
 Bearing the proper name of Minkar and marking the raven's nostril is Epsilon Corvi, located some 318 ± 5 light-years from Earth.
 It is a red giant of spectral type K2III that is around 54 times the Sun's radius and 930 times its luminosity.
 Around 4 times as massive as the Sun, it spent much of its life as a main-sequence star of spectral type B5V.
 Lying to the south of the quadrilateral between Beta and Epsilon Corvi is the orange-hued 6 Corvi, an ageing giant star of spectral type K1III that is around 70 times as luminous as the Sun.
 It is 331 ± 10 light-years away from Earth.